On strong duality, theorems of the alternative, and projections in conic optimization: Basic Results

 Since $\optdual$ is the Lagrangian dual of the primal, we have $\optdual = \inf_{y\in\dualcone{\K}}\sup_{x\in C}\inner{c}{x}[\E] + \inner{y}{b - \A[x]}[\EE]$.
 The inner maximization objective becomes $\inner{b}{y}[\EE] + \inner{c}{x}[\E] - \inner{y}{\A[x]}[\EE]$, and then equation~\eqref{dualbasiseq} transforms this to $\inner{b}{y}[\EE] + \inner{c - \mapA[B]y}{x}[\E]$.
 Hence, the inner maximum is finite (and equal to zero) if and only if $c - \mapA[B]y \in \polar{C}$, which is the dual constraint $\mapA[B]y \conegeq[\dualcone{C}]c$. \end{proof}

-This implies that any dual conditions stated in terms of the adjoint $\mapAad$ can also be stated in terms of the linear map $\mapA[B]$ using a orthonormal basis $B$.
-An analogous statement holds for the primal if we are given an orthonormal basis for $(\lineal{\K})^{\bot}$.
+The implication of this is that any of the results in this paper that make use of the dual constraints can be restated in terms of the basis form of the dual constraints using a basis for the span of $C$.